-Why You Shouldn’t Attempt to Create Your Own Will in Texas
+Should You Create Your Own Will in Texas?

-There are lots of great reasons why you shouldn’t attempt to create your own will, and Attorney Ray Kerlick talks about some of them in this vide.
+There are lots of good reasons why you should be cautious about creating your own will, and Attorney Ray Kerlick talks about some of them in this vide0.
 Call 800-929-1725 to take advantage of our current Basic Estate Planning Package for a couple for $750.
 A Transfer on Death Deed is only $200.
-This offer is only good until October 1, 2018 and only at our Fulshear, TX, office.
+This offer is good at all of our offices — Fulshear, Richmond, Wharton and El Campo.

 Summary of Why You Shouldn’t Create Your Own Will in Texas

 – – Hi, this is Ray Kerlick, from Wadler, Perches, Hundl & Kerlick, and we’re here in our Fulshear Office today, to talk a little bit about wills, and estate planning.
 And specifically, why you shouldn’t attempt to create your own will, from an online form.

 What we provide, here, in our offices in Fulshear, is a fast, and easy, and professional assistance, to create a will, that’s going to comply, with Texas laws, and guidelines.
-Essentially, a will, that will make sure, and do, what you want it to do.
+Essentially it’s a will that will do what you want it to do.
 So, why should you take a chance, on trying to do it yourself, when you can make sure that you accomplish what you want to accomplish, with professional assistance, or, what will end up being, in the final analysis, a cheaper solution.

 If You Create Your Own Will, You May Not Have a Valid Will